parbots/next-starter-ts/README.md

-# next-starter-ts
+# Next Starter Typescript

-A Next.js starter template with typescript support and minimal initial code.
+A Next.js starter template with typescript support and minimal boilerplate.